 Director Linné K. Stout

-I am proud to serve as the Director of the Department of Community Services and Development (CSD) and honored to serve under Governor Gavin Newsom and Secretary Michael Wilkening.
+I am proud to serve as the Director of the Department of Community Services and Development (CSD) and honored to serve under Governor Gavin Newsom and Health and Human Services Agency Secretary Mark Ghaly.
 I am passionate about the mission of the Department, which is to administer programs that result in an improved quality of life and greater self-sufficiency for low-income Californians.
 CSD partners with a dedicated network of private, non-profit and local government organizations to help ameliorate the conditions of poverty and provide much needed services to vulnerable individuals and families.

-As the oversight agency, CSD is responsible for administering federal funds, which include the Community Services Block Grant, Low-Income Home Energy Assistance Program, Weatherization Assistance Program and Lead-Based Paint Hazard Control Program.
+As the oversight agency, CSD is responsible for administering federal funds, which include the Community Services Block Grant, Low-Income Home Energy Assistance Program, and Weatherization Assistance Program.
 These funds are used at the local level to provide a broad range of needed services and help create a pathway out of poverty.

 Our website has a lot of very useful information including a very user-friendly service map that provides easy links to find these services throughout California.
-Services provided by these programs include employment training, education, income management, housing, health and nutritional services, financial assistance to offset residential heating and cooling costs, weatherization services, and the removal of lead-based paint.
+Services provided by these programs include employment training, education, income management, housing, health and nutritional services, financial assistance to offset residential heating and cooling costs, energy efficiency, and renewable energy.

 Let us know if you have any questions or suggestions by going to the contact us page of the website.
 Thanks for visiting!